abhiTronix/vidgear/README.md

 **WriteGear primarily operates in the following two modes:**

-  * **Compression Mode:** In this mode, WriteGear utilizes [**`FFmpeg's`**][ffmpeg] inbuilt encoders to encode lossless multimedia files.
+  * **Compression Mode:** In this mode, WriteGear utilizes [**FFmpeg**][ffmpeg] inbuilt encoders to encode lossless multimedia files.
 It provides us the ability to exploit almost any available parameters available within FFmpeg, with so much ease and flexibility and while doing that it robustly handles all errors/warnings quietly. **You can find more about this mode [here][cm-writegear-wiki]**.

-  * **Non-Compression Mode:** In this mode, WriteGear utilizes basic OpenCV's inbuilt [**VideoWriter API**][opencv-vw].
-Similar to compression mode, WriteGear also supports all parameters manipulation available within OpenCV's VideoWriter API.
+  * **Non-Compression Mode:** In this mode, WriteGear utilizes basic [**OpenCV's inbuilt VideoWriter API**][opencv-vw].
+Similar to compression mode, WriteGear also supports all parameters manipulation available within this API.
 But this mode lacks the ability to manipulate encoding parameters and other important features like video compression, audio encoding, etc. **You can learn about this mode [here][ncm-writegear-wiki]**.

 **Following functional block diagram depicts WriteGear API's generalized working:**